 • Fold in the strawberries and pour the batter into the prepared baking pan.
 Smooth the top and sprinkle with the remaining ¼ cup granulated sugar.

-12 ounces fresh strawberries
+12 oz fresh strawberries

 • Bake at 350°F for 35-45 minutes, or until a toothpick inserted in the center comes out clean.
 The top should be golden, slightly crackled, and should not jiggle.
+Note, this cake does not rise a lot, so don't expect a tall cake.

 • Transfer the cake to a cooling rack and allow to cool 10 minutes.
 Run a thin knife along the edge to loosen any sticking edges.
 Remove the outer ring of the springform pan and cool the cake completely before slicing.